codefresh-io/cap-docs.codefresh.io/_docs/runtime/installation.md

 For _on-premises installations_, if the Ingress controller does not have a valid SSL certificate, to continue with the installation, add the `--insecure` flag to the installation command.

 **Enable Git providers**
-Optional; required for GitLab and Bitbucket Git providers.
+Optional; required for GitLab and Bitbucket Server Git providers.
-Enable GitLab or Bitbucket as the Git provider for the runtime and for the account.
+Enable GitLab or Bitbucket Server as the Git provider for the runtime and for the account.
 >The Git provider defined for the first runtime in the account must be used for all the runtimes in the same account.

 * CLI wizard and Silent install: Add the `--enable-git-provider` flag.

 **Git provider**

-Optional; required for GitLab and Bitbucket.
+Optional; required for GitLab and Bitbucket Server.
 The name of the Git provider to use for the runtime and the account.

 * CLI wizard and Silent install: Add the `--provider` flag, and define the provider name as either `gitlab` or `bitbucket-server`